Arts University Bournemouth: Academic organisation and governance

 Under the auspices of AUB Academy, the university has a large pre-degree course Foundation in Art and Design (Ofsted rated 'Outstanding') and an expansive portfolio of short courses, evening classes, and summer schools.
 Seven postgraduate courses are delivered entirely online; the first degree apprenticeship course in Model Making with an internationally-recognised architectural practice has been validated for commencement in early 2025.

 The university also validates courses in various art-related subjects for Bournemouth and Poole College and The Northern School of Art.

 During 2024 validation agreements have also been established with City and Guild London Art School London and ThinkSpace education.
-In 2024 AUB also founded a transnational education agreement with British University Vietnam.
+In 2024 AUB also founded a validated, transnational education agreement with British University Vietnam.
+In 2026 AUB became a franchised partner and awarding body for two courses at JCA | London Fashion Academy, founded by luxury shoe designer, Jimmy Choo.
+AUB also became the awarding body for two courses at the Manchester-based UK Management College (UKMC).

 Arts University Bournemouth is a member of GuildHE, one of the two recognised representative bodies for Higher Education in the UK.
 In 2020 Paul Gough was elected chair of UKADIA one of the sector representative groups under the umbrella of GuildHE.

 Research and Knowledge Exchange

 AUB has four research groupings: Drawing: Transformative Matter, Material Trace; CRUX photography research; Animation and Moving Image; Creative Technologies.

-In the Research Excellence Framework (REF) 2021, 16% of outputs in UOA 32 Art and Design: History, Theory and Practice and 25% of outputs in UOA 33: Music, Drama, Dance, Performing Arts, Film and Screen Studies were ranked ‘world leading’.
-The university’s impact case studies scored 83% in UOA 32 and 50% in UOA 33 as internationally excellent.
+In the Research Excellence Framework (REF) 2021, 16% of outputs in UOA 32 Art and Design: History, Theory and Practice and 25% of outputs in UOA 33: Music, Drama, Dance, Performing Arts, Film and Screen Studies were ranked 'world leading'.
+The university's impact case studies scored 83% in UOA 32 and 50% in UOA 33 as internationally excellent.
 AUB saw a 200% increase in its QR funding as result of REF 2021.

 In March 2024 AUB was awarded a £1.6 million E3 grant from Research England to create a new Research Centre: Plastics Innovation and Curation, which will explore how plastics degrade over time or behave in different environments, resulting in research that will have international relevance to both museum collections and modern manufacturing.